Projects per year

 I am Associate Professor of Psychology, Chartered Psychologist and Associate Fellow of the British Psychological Society.
 I am also a Fellow of the Higher Education Academy.
 I hold a permanent honorary academic contract with the Office for Health Improvement & Disparities (formerly Public Health England).

-I teach at both undergraduate and postgraduate levels.
-Much of my teaching is on the MSc Health Psychology.
-I supervise numerous undergraduate and masters dissertations.
+I teach on the MSc Health Psychology, and I supervise undergraduate and masters dissertations.
 I am director of studies for several PhD students and co-supervise many more.
 I also supervise professional doctorate students.

 I am Deputy Chair of the SSSHL Psychology Research Ethics Committee.